vpdb/server/doc/styleguide.md

 ## Base CSS

 VPDB's styles are based on [Twitter Bootstrap](http://getbootstrap.com/).
-It takes care of element positioning provides the nomenclature for non-custom elements.
+It takes care of element positioning and provides nomenclature for non-custom elements.
 Generally, if there's an element or component in Bootstrap, VPDB makes use of it.
 If you know Bootstrap's internal file structure (see below), our overrides are usually in the same file.